synccomputingcode/syncsparkpy/docs/guide/project.rst

 For a more robust experience add an S3 location under which to store event logs and application configurations.
 If the application has an event log configuration based on that location only a project reference is needed to track it in a Sync project.
 This library function provides a full EMR configuration for the project:

-.. autofunction:: sync.emr.get_project_job_flow
+.. autofunction:: sync.awsemr.get_project_job_flow
   :noindex:

-At any point after at least 1 run of the project-configured application the latest prediction can be generated with :py:func:`~sync.emr.create_project_prediction`.
+At any point after at least 1 run of the project-configured application the latest prediction can be generated with :py:func:`~sync.awsemr.create_project_prediction`.

 To get the most out of your project each application run should be recorded.
 This way Sync can provide the best recommendations.
 The library function to call is,

-.. autofunction:: sync.emr.record_run
+.. autofunction:: sync.awsemr.record_run
   :noindex:

 Continuous Tuning